IlanIwumbwe/Tetris-AI/README.md

 _____________________________________________________________________________
 Optimisation using a genetic algorithm to make an AI that plays good Tetris
 - train_agent_scratch.py uses a genetic algorithm written from scratch, without next piece knowledge (hasn't been optimised yet)
-- With next piece knowledge, agent gains over 400k by 2nd generation, in comparison, without, it gains over 400k at 7th generation

 The population and nueral net are coded in neuralnet.py